henry2004y/KeyNotes/contents/ionosphere.md

 This is because $\sigma_{P,H}\propto n_e$, which in a stationary state is proportional to the square root of the production rate, and it is the production rates that can be summed linearly. (???)

+Does this look well?
+Not yet.
+We know that while the high‐latitude ionospheric convection is driven by the solar wind and magnetosphere interaction, at lower latitudes atmospheric neutral winds start to dominate.
+The next level approximation needs to take this into account.
+Because there is a gap between $r_\text{ion}$ and $r_\text{in}$, the ionospheric footprint of their grid has a low‐latitude boundary somewhere in the midlatitudes, e.g., 45° when $r_\text{in}\sim 2\,\text{R}_\text{E}$ (@fig:MI_BC).
+Global magnetospheric models, unless they are fully coupled to models of the inner magnetosphere and the ionosphere, lack details of the ionospheric convection at latitudes equatorward of their low‐latitude ionospheric boundary.
+To some extent, such details can be translated to the global model via the low‐latitude boundary condition used to solve @eq:ionosphere_potential2.
+The easy way is to set the ionospheric potential to zero everywhere on the boundary.
+This corresponds to no flow across the boundary in the ionosphere or the inner boundary of the magnetosphere simulation in the equatorial plane.
+The choice of this boundary condition is usually justified by the argument that it helps to shield the inner magnetosphere from the cross‐tail electric field.

+![A schematic depiction of the inner boundary of the magnetosphere simulation and its ionospheric mapping.
+The location of the low‐latitude boundary of the ionospheric grid is determined by the radius of the inner MHD boundary mapped along the dipole field from the equator.
+Point A (at 45°) denotes a typical location of the low‐latitude boundary, where the STANDARD and NEUMANN boundary conditions are applied, while point B is where the LOWERBC boundary condition is applied.
+The three inset plots at the bottom depict schematically the configuration of velocity and electric field vectors with respect to the surface of the ionosphere in a meridional plane.
+The inset plot titles identify the type of the boundary condition and the point where it is applied.
+Adopted from [@merkin2010].](images/MI_coupling_BC.png){#fig:MI_BC}

+[@merkin2010] tested three different boundary conditions for the potential equation:

+* STANDARD: Dirichlet, the potential at the low‐latitude boundary is set to zero.
+* NEUMANN: the electric field component normal to the low‐latitude boundary was set to zero.
+This condition requires all ionospheric plasma to move normal to the boundary.
+* LOWERBC: Dirichlet, but the location of the low‐latitude boundary was moved to 2° above the equator, thus allowing the plasma to move across the magnetosphere inner boundary. (???) @eq:ionosphere_potential2_spherical is singular at $\theta=\pi/2$, which is why the calculation has to stop just short of the equator. (???)

+3. Sparse linear algebra, GMRES together with an imcomplete LU preconditioner (default for many modern solvers) are usually applied to solve the potential equation.
+This is generally an easy equation to solve mathematically.

-3. Once the potential equation is solved the ionospheric potential is mapped back to the $r_\text{in}$ shell and used as a boundary condition for the magnetospheric flow by taking $\mathbf{v}=(-\nabla\Phi)\times\mathbf{B}/B^2$.
+4. Once the potential equation is solved the ionospheric potential is mapped back to the $r_\text{in}$ shell and used as a boundary condition for the magnetospheric flow by taking $\mathbf{v}=(-\nabla\Phi)\times\mathbf{B}/B^2$.

 ### Caveats

 * The mapping assumes conservation, which is not perfect.
 In practice $r_\text{in}\sim 4\,\text{R}_\text{E}$ is a minimum requirement for reasonable FACs.
-* How important it is to use a more realistic conductance model?
 * Most numerical codes couples a Cartesian grid to a spherical ionosphere grid, while some couples a spherical grid to a spherical grid.
 For magnetosphere simulations we need a relatively simple but super fast electric potential solver, therefore structured mesh is often adopted.
+If a spherical grid is used, care must be taken near the pole since it is a singular from the grid but not physics. @eq:ionosphere_potential2 under spherical coordinates is written as

+$$
+\begin{aligned}
+\frac{1}{\sin\theta}&\frac{\partial}{\partial\theta}\Big[ \sin\theta\frac{\Sigma_P}{\cos^2\delta}\frac{\partial\Phi}{\partial\theta} - \frac{\Sigma_H}{\cos\delta}\frac{\partial\Phi}{\partial\phi} \Big] \\
++ &\frac{\partial}{\partial\phi}\Big[ \frac{\Sigma_P}{\sin^2\theta}\frac{\partial\Phi}{\partial\phi}+\frac{\Sigma_H}{\sin\theta\cos\theta}\frac{\partial\Phi}{\partial\theta} \Big] = j_\parallel R^2\cos\delta
+\end{aligned}
+$$ {#eq:ionosphere_potential2_spherical}

+* Be careful about distinguishing $E_\parallel$ and $j_\parallel$. $E_\parallel = 0$ from advection and Hall terms, but $j_\parallel=\nabla\times\mathbf{B}\cdot\hat{b}/\mu_0$ can be nonzero at the MHD inner boundary.

+* How important it is to use a more realistic conductance model? [@merkin2010] shows that different BCs may give > 10% CPCP values, but I have no clue about the effect of a more complicated conductance.

 ## Ionosphere Modeling